Dittenhafer-Reed Research Group

 Mechanisms of control of mitochondrial DNA transcription

 The nearly 10 million billion mitochondria found in the human body arose nearly two billion years ago when a eukaryotic cell precursor engulfed an energy producing proteobacterium.
 This proteobacterium evolved into the modern mitochondrion, known for producing the majority of cellular energy currency in the form of ATP.
 Over time, the mitochondrion has acquired a number of new functions central to cellular existence.
 Interestingly, mitochondria have retained their own small circular genome with single mammalian cells possessing hundreds of copies of mitochondrial DNA (mtDNA), a 16.6 kilobase circular double stranded molecule encoding 13 essential subunits of electron transport chain complexes.
-The rest of the approximately 1,500 member mitochondrial proteome, including an additional 70 oxidative phosphorylation components and the machinery required for mtDNA replication, transcription and translation, is encoded by the nuclear genome, which is inherited and treated independently of the mitochondrial genome.
+The rest of the approximately 1,500 member mitochondrial proteome, including an additional 70 oxidative phosphorylation components and all of the machinery required for mtDNA replication, transcription and translation, is encoded by the nuclear genome, which is inherited and treated independently of the mitochondrial genome.
 Therefore, coordination of nuclear and mitochondrial gene expression is essential for mitochondrial function.
 While core components of mitochondrial transcription initiation are known, a detailed understanding of transcriptional control is lacking.
 A goal of the research in the Dittenhafer-Reed lab is to uncover biochemical mechanisms that govern mitochondrial gene expression and mtDNA stability.

 Characterization of mtDNA nucleoid proteins in genome maintenance and transcriptional regulation